| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 (per location) that meets the criteria on filterdepth.

-Mind that obswells = FALSE
+Mind that obswells = FALSE and filterdepth_na = TRUE may lead

 to missing filterdepth values at locations which do have a